tony1142/superstore-powerbi-dashboard/docs/dax_measures.md

 # DAX Measures – Superstore Power BI Dashboard

 This file contains all custom measures created in the Key Measures table for the Power BI report.
-These measures support the KPI panel, YoY comparisons, and profitability insights.
+These Data Analysis Expression measures support the KPI panel, YoY comparisons, and profitability insights.

 ---